labgem/microscope-user-doc/docs/content/overview/selection.rst

 The selection window stays open so you can restart the selection.

-The **Cancel** button button cancels all the changes done in the current selector (*i.e* the list of selected organisms is not changed) and closes the selection window.
+The **Cancel** button button cancels all the changes done in the current selector (*i.e* the list of selected genomes is not changed) and closes the selection window.

 Example
 =======